 If you’d like to try out lchat, you’ll first need to grab ii:

 git clone https://git.suckless.org/ii cd ii

 If you want to use SSL, you’ll want to apply a patch to the repository:

 Then build and install ii:

 Finally, you’ll want to clone, build, make, and install lchat:

 git clone https://git.suckless.org/lchat cd lchat make sudo make install

-I’m a fan of the filebased approach to irc, so that I can keep it running without necessarily keeping an active window around.
+I’m a fan of the filebased approach to irc, so that I can keep it passively running without keeping track of an active window.

 lchat are fun, hackable projects that are fun to play around with.